 - Former writer for Ralph Nader

-In the wake of 9/11, Corn argued that radical Islam posed a lesser threat to the West than did America's "national security cadre" which would, Corn predicted, use the attacks as an excuse to “bolster the military and intelligence establishment.”
+In the immediate aftermath of September 11, 2001, Corn wrote that the terrorist attacks of that day were logical “reactions to specific actions and policies ... to which the United States has often been a party.”
+Fundamentalist Islam, he added, posed a lesser threat to the West than did America's own “national security cadre,” which, Corn predicted, was likely to exploit the 9/11 attacks as an excuse to “bolster the [U.S.] military and intelligence establishment.”

-Corn was a noteworthy figure in the media's coverage of "Plamegate," the controversy over media leaks about the identity of CIA analyst Valerie Plame.
-After Plame's identity had been revealed in a July 14, 2003 column by Robert Novak, Corn was the first to report, four days later, that Plame had been working covertly for the CIA.
-He criticized Novak for having published the information in possible violation of the Intelligence Identities Protection Act.
-Novak disputed that Plame actually had been a covert operative, and said of Corn: “Nobody was more responsible [than Corn] for bloating this episode.”
+Corn was a major figure in the “Plamegate” controversy of 2003, which centered around media leaks about CIA analyst Valerie Plame.
+After Plame's identity had been revealed in a July 14 column by Robert Novak, Corn was the first to report, four days later, that Plame theretofore had been working covertly for the CIA, and that Novak's disclosure about her may thus have violated the Intelligence Identities Protection Act.
+Novak, in turn, disputed that Plame had been a covert operative, and said of Corn: “Nobody was more responsible [than Corn] for bloating this episode.”
 According to Novak, Corn's objectivity was compromised by the latter's close association with Plame's husband, Ambassador Joseph Wilson.

 In 2004, Corn, who was affiliated with Ralph Nader's Center for Study of Responsive Law, spoke out against Nader's independent presidential bid that year, a bid which Corn believed would siphon vital votes away from Democratic candidate John Kerry.
 “Ralph gave me my start [in independent journalism], and I am forever grateful,” said Corn.
 “It has saddened me to watch him destroy his legacy by mounting a fool's errand of a campaign.”